aheil/cse-theme/README.md

 ## Customization in `_config.yml`

-The copied `_config.yml` file has a few options to allow for easy customization:
+The copied `_config.yml` file has a few options to customize the look of the site:

 - Set the color theme (`cssTheme`), either `light-blue`, `light-green`, `light-grey`, `light-pink`, `light-red`, `dark-pink`, `dark-red` or `dark-blue`.
 - Set the code color theme (`cssCodeTheme`), prepackaged are `monokai` (dark), `dracula` (dark) and `perldoc` (light).